simonemonetti/gulp-susy-starter-kit/README.md

 ## Usage

 The gulpfile in this project is setup to run `compass` and to watch the scss / js files for changes.
-Use the `gulp` command to start the process.
+Use the `gulp watch` command to start the process.

 ~~~
-$ gulp
+$ gulp watch
 ~~~

 ## Create font from .svg icons / based on [gulp-iconfont](https://github.com/nfroidure/gulp-iconfont)